 Data can provide valuable insights to help businesses make informed decisions, improve efficiency, and boost profitability.
 Here are some real-world examples of business decision questions that data can help answer:

 - Customer Segmentation: Which customer segments are most profitable?
-By analyzing purchase data, demographics, and browsing behavior, businesses can identify high-value customers and target marketing efforts accordingly.
+Businesses can identify high-value customers by analyzing purchase data, demographics, and browsing behavior and target marketing efforts accordingly.

 - Pricing Strategy: What’s the optimal price for our product or service?
 Data on customer preferences, price elasticity, and competitive analysis can inform pricing decisions to maximize revenue and market share.